alTashkov/DatabaseProject/README.md

 ## 📖 Overview

 This repository hosts a C# .NET application designed for efficient database interaction.
-It provides a foundational structure for managing and manipulating data, serving as a versatile starting point for various database-driven applications, including desktop applications, console tools, or a data access layer for more complex systems.
+It provides a foundational structure for managing and manipulating data in desktop applications, console tools, or a data access layer for more complex systems.

 ## ✨ Features